Overview

 Is Georgia test-optional?

-University of Georgiarequires students to submit either an SAT or ACT score.
-We can help you decide which of these tests to focus on, and if you are not happy with your current score, there are ways to improve both your SAT and ACT scores.
+University of Georgia requires applicants to submit a standardized test score.
+This could include the SAT, ACT, or CLT.
+Scholarships360 can help you decide which of these tests to focus on, and if you aren’t happy with your current results, we have guides to improve both your SAT and ACT scores.

-What SAT/ACT score do you need to get into University of Georgia?
+What test scores do you need to get into University of Georgia?

-Colleges use standardized tests like the SAT and ACT as one of many factors to determine their admissions decisions.
+Colleges use standardized tests like the SAT, ACT, or CLT as one of many factors to determine their admissions decisions.
 A high score on one of these tests does not guarantee admission to a college, and a low score does not guarantee rejection.
-However, the majority of accepted applicants to University of Georgia receive between a 27 and a 32 on their ACT, or a 1190 and a 1395 on their SAT.
+However, the majority of accepted applicants to University of Georgia receive between a 25 and a 32 on their ACT, or a 1145 and a 1375 on their SAT.

 Early Action